uofajillian/edx-documentation/en_us/xblock/source/sdk/index.rst

+.. _Using the XBlock Software Development Kit:

 ##########################################
 Using the XBlock Software Development Kit
 ##########################################

 The XBlock SDK is a Python application you use to help you build new XBlocks.
 The XBlock SDK contains three main components:

 * An XBlock creation tool that builds the skeleton of a new XBlock.
 * An XBlock runtime for viewing and testing your XBlocks during development.